jaydeegbobeh/eng88/Cybersecuirty/README.md

 ## Hackers
 1. Black hat hackers - attackers
 2. White hat hackers - ethical hacker
-3. Grey hat hackers - a hacker who may sometimes violate ethical standards but don't hve malicious intent
+3. Grey hat hackers - a hacker who may sometimes violate ethical standards but don't have malicious intent

 ## Testing colours
 1. Whitebox testing: white hat hacker has full knowledge of the system being attacked
-2. Blackbox testing
+2. Blackbox testing: black-box testing refers to a method where an ethical hacker has no knowledge of the system being attacked.
+The goal of a black-box penetration test is to simulate an external hacking.
-3. Greybox testing
+3. Greybox testing: internal structure of system is partially known.

 ## PenTesters

 - They can be internal employees or a 3rd party penetration tester
-- Should be performed by qualified and experienced staff only (can trust that they won't leak any info about you system)
+- Should be performed by qualified and experienced staff only (can trust that they won't leak any info about your system)
-- Pentests cannot be entirely procedural: exhaustive set of test cases cannot be drawn up => quality of a pen test is cosely linked to the abilities of the pentesters
+- Pentests cannot be entirely procedural: exhaustive set of test cases cannot be drawn up => quality of a pen test is closely linked to the abilities of the pentesters

 ## PenTesting objectives

 - Vulnerability identification
 - Scenario driven testing aimed at identifying vulnerabilities
 - Scenario driven testing of detection and response capability